hellophoto/Pinball-Coach/README.md

 2. Select a venue from the dropdown (includes Pinball Map venues and your custom venues)
    - Or click "New" to add a custom venue
 3. If you selected a Pinball Map venue, you'll see available tables at that location
-4. Select a table or add a custom one
+4. Select a table from OPDB search or add a custom one
 5. View pre-game strategies if available for the selected table
 6. Choose game type (Competitive or Practice)
 7. Enter your score (and opponent's score for competitive games)
-8. Optionally add notes
+8. Optionally add notes or manually enter a percentile ranking (with link to pinscores.net)
 9. Click "Save Game"
 10. The app will automatically fetch your percentile ranking from PinScores in the background
+11. A post-game tip modal will appear with machine-specific coaching advice

 ### Managing Table Strategies